 The main ingredient source you’ll need to consider will be protein.
 No recipe should have more than 10% carbs.

 The decision to use organic ingredients is totally up to you and your lifestyle.
-If it’s important, absolutely go with organic, but if you don’t it’s not a huge issue!
+If it’s important, absolutely go with organic, but if you don’t, it’s not a huge issue!

 Poultry (especially chicken) is the staple of most homemade cat diets.
 Whole chicken (with skin!) will be the go-to source of protein for your kitty; just make sure you get a fowl source of meat that isn’t foul.
-Turkey, quail, cornish hens, and other small game birds are ideal because they have small delicate bones and low fat content.
+Turkey, quail, cornish hens, and other small game birds are ideal because they have small delicate bones and low-fat content.

 Beef is less common in kitty diets.
 Ground beef for human consumption is not recommended, and bovine muscle has much more fat in general.
 Your feline pet is not a fan of too much fat; her natural diet has very little.
 Also, most beef you find today is loaded with antibiotics and growth hormones.
 Who wants to drug their delicate pet with nasty human chemicals?

 Fish is not recommended as a general rule, mainly because safe sources of raw fish are not easy to find.
-Some species have concentrations of mercury that are unsafe for cats, plus cats often get super addicted to fish because it has such a strong scent and taste.
+Some species, like tuna, have concentrations of mercury that are unsafe for cats, plus cats often get super addicted to fish because it has such a strong scent and taste.
 In other words, they won’t want to eat anything else.
 Oops.
 Fish contains an enzyme called thiaminase which can lead to vitamin B deficiencies if too much is consumed.

 Pork should be avoided.
 Raw pork has a rare but serious parasite called trichinosis which can cause serious problems in your pets (and people).
 What makes this particular organism more dangerous than most is that it actually exists within muscle tissue, meaning that it’s impossible to control with food safety procedures.
 Besides, pork is very high in fat – no thanks!